Trying to catch a break in the competitive job market for executives?

 Scan your executive resume for excessive use of “fluff words” that add no value, such as these examples:

-- Effectively – seriously?
-There’s no reason to note an achievement otherwise.
+- Effectively – There’s no reason to note an achievement otherwise.

 3 – Failing to see the forest for the trees.

-Prime resume real estate – the top half of your first page – is just as important as ever.
+Prime resume real estate – the top half of your first page – is critical.
 Your executive resume must make the business case for hiring you, without making the reader navigate through the entire document.

 Try these techniques for cutting to the chase: